Opinion: Economic self-sufficiency for First Nations

 On Oct.
 6, the BC Government announced funding to UVic's West Coast Wave Initiative (WCWI) to support research into the potential of ocean waves to generate clean, renewable and affordable electricity.
 Since its inception in 2009, WCWI has grown to become the centre of Canadian wave energy research and development.

-Funding supports research into wave energy
+Read more: Funding supports wave energy research

 Power to the people